-It’s Fall and cold and flu season is right around the corner.
-When we assess our arsenal to battle seasonal bugs it’s not often we think of stockpiling berries and berry products, but we should.
+It’s cold and flu season and the pandemic continues to wage war on our population.
+When we assess our arsenal to battle seasonal and superbugs, When we assess our arsenal to battle seasonal bugs it’s not often we think of stockpiling berries and berry products, but we should.

 So, this cold and flu season, your best defense may be to add the antioxidant power of berries like the Aroniaberry to your daily diet.